keithalewis/umf/si.md

 Processes of the form $\Xi_t = \xi 1_{(a,b]}$ where $\xi$ is $\AA_{a-}$ measurable
 are called _elementary_.
 A finite sum of elementary processes is _simple_.
 The definition of stochastic integration can be extended to simple integrands by linearity.
-The class of simple functions is sufficent for modeling trading strategies since only a finite number of transactions can be executed.
+The class of simple functions is sufficient for modeling trading strategies since only a finite number of transactions can be executed.

 We say a stochastic process $(\Xi_t)_{t\in T}$ is _predictable_ if